 The School of Communication at Spalding University invites undergraduate communication majors to begin a Master of Science in Business Communication (MSBC) degree as undergraduates.
 This early admissions process allows high achieving undergraduate students to earn nine graduate credits (3 classes) as undergraduate students.

 Minors in Communication require 18 semester hours in COM (excluding COM 201).
-Three Communication minors are: Business Communication, Media Studies, and Communication Studies.
+Communication minors are: Public Relations, Organizational Communication, Media Studies, and Communication Studies.
 Many students in Business Administration, Psychology, and other disciplines choose to minor in Communication.

 Business Communication Minor (18 total credit hours)

 9 more hours of COM (not COM 201)

 Media Studies Minor (18 total credit hours)

 Bachelor of Science in Communication: Integrated Organizational Communication